jindeli05/OrderSystem/README.md

 - make an order
      - A list of product items with their price and quantity is diplayed
      - The customer is allowed to select and add an item to the order
-     - The order is process accordingly
+     - The order is processed accordingly
      - Once done, customer sees the total price which will include tax and discount
      - A notification is sent to the customer notififying him/her about his/her order whiles thanking him/her.